contentful/slash-developers/docs/javascript/tutorials/using-js-cda-sdk.md

 It's similar to getting a single entry, except you get an array with all the retrieved entries, and parameters relevant to [pagination](/developers/docs/references/content-delivery-api/#/introduction/collection-resources-and-pagination).

 By default you get 100 entries.
-If you'd like to retrieve more, you can skip the first 100\.
-You can retrieve more than 100 entries per request, but up to 1000.
+If you'd like to retrieve more, you can skip the first 100.
+You can retrieve more than 100 entries per request, up to 1000.

-**CHECK**

 ```javascript
 client.getEntries({